Esri/geodev-hackerlabs/design/create_a_new_map.md

 	3. Click `Done Adding Layers`.

-4. Drag to reorder the layers so that the `PDX Neighborhoods Enriched` is on the bottom.
+4. Drag to reorder the layers so that `PDX Rail Stops` is on top, `PDX Rail Lines` is next and `PDX Neighborhoods Enriched` is on the bottom.

 5. Choose a new basemap.